 During my days off, I spent around 4 hours studying, and on average, I was completing 45 badges per week.
 When I started my first Salesforce Administrator job, I always arrived in the office at 8am to have an extra hour to study before my actual workday began.
 I found I was more productive in the morning, so my capitalized on this.

 Don’t dip in and out of random topics

 During my first few months, I was completing random modules and projects and learned the hard way that trying a bit of everything with no specific focus is not a strategy for success.
 The challenging part is to select the most suitable materials on Trailhead to avoid feeling overwhelmed.

 My goal at that time was to obtain the Salesforce Administrator certification.
 So I asked myself, why am I completing badges and projects not related to my goal?
-From that moment, I became much more structured and learned how to use the Trailhead search function and filters to find relevant trails and modules.
+From that moment, my studies became much more structured and I learned how to use the Trailhead search function and filters to find relevant trails and modules.
 I would suggest everyone start with Prepare for Your Salesforce Administrator Credential Trailmix.
 Even developers need to know how to use declarative Salesforce tools!

 What to do if you get stuck?